StreetHawkSDK/PhonegapLocations/README.md

 # StreetHawk's Location Plugin

 ## Introduction
 The repository hosts Phonegap plugin of StreetHawk SDK's Locations module.
-The plugin is required if you wish to send push notifications to your application.
+The plugin is required if you wish to trace geo-location update of your App.

 ## Integration Steps
 Add Location plugin by running the below command.